Samir-Rashid/smartclip/presentation/script.md

 ---

 **Why We Need You:**
 We’re looking for talented individuals to help us refine our prototype, develop an intuitive app, and create a compelling user experience.
-Join us in revolutionizing personal health management with the "HealthGuardian"!
+Join us in revolutionizing personal health management with the "Secure Dust"!

 ---